National Socialist Network: 2025

 On 11 January 2025, members of the NSN staged a protest on Adelaide's Morphett Street bridge, displaying a banner reading "Mass Deportations Now".
 Six participants were arrested and charged with wearing an article of disguise.

-On 26 January 2025, Australia Day, around 40 members of the NSN, most of whom who had travelled from other states, marched through Adelaide city centre, dressed in black and wearing sunglasses and hats.
+On 26 January 2025, around 40 members of the NSN, most of whom who had travelled from other states, marched through Adelaide city centre, dressed in black and wearing sunglasses and hats.
 Chanting "Australia for the white man", the NSN group stood in front of the War Memorial on North Terrace.
 South Australia Police officers arrested 16 people, including a 16-year-old boy, on charges that included loitering and displaying Nazi symbols.
 Prime Minister Anthony Albanese condemned the action of the men, as did SA Premier Peter Malinauskas.
 Sewell and 13 other men appeared in court on 28 January, charged with a variety of offences, including carrying offensive weapons or articles of disguise, (Note: "carries an offensive weapon or an article of disguise" is a single offence in South Australia) and displaying Nazi symbols.

 On 25 April 2025, prominent NSN member Jacob Hersant was escorted by Victoria Police away from an Anzac Day dawn service in Melbourne following disruptions to a Welcome to Country.
 The shouting by the small group of men was drowned out by applause by many in the 50,000-strong crowd, and condemned by Prime Minister Anthony Albanese, Opposition Leader Peter Dutton and other political leaders, as well as RSL Victoria president Robert Webster, many war veterans, and Sunrise TV host Natalie Barr.

 On 1 June 2025, a group of NSN members staged a racist protest outside Northland Shopping Centre, Victoria, in the early hours of the morning.
 The protest came after a machete brawl which took place at the shopping centre one week prior.
 During the protest they held a banner with the words “Ban N-ers Not Machetes”.